 - The public "crab dock" goes some way out into the harbour.
 You'll meet people throwing their crab traps and casting fishing lines.
 A seal will often come by, to see if anyone will toss it a herring.

 - There's a large playground for kids, and lots of spaces for picnics - such as comfortable grassy hills shaded by trees.
+Edit: The playground shown below is the old one, which has been replaced/upgraded.

 - The "boat basin" under the Bastion is a scenic marina with shops and floatplanes and a waterfront restaurant/pub.